Toxicity Detection is NOT all you Need: Measuring the Gaps to Supporting Volunteer Content Moderators: LLM Performance on Subreddit Rules

 \subsection{Model Performance -- Results}

-We tested GPT-4 and Llama-2 on the evaluation dataset as we described above and compared the model outputs with moderators' annotations.
-Note that we use the first occurrence of ``Yes'' or ``No'' in the generated text as the model's output.
-The results are shown in \autoref{fig:model-question} and \autoref{fig:model-comment}.
-Since the goal of a moderation model is to assist moderators in identifying violations, an optimal model should function as an initial filtering layer, enabling moderators to make final decisions.
-Hence, we seek a model with high recall and a reasonably robust precision.
-However, from the results, we find that both models have precision higher than recall in general.
+We tested GPT-4 and Llama-2 on the evaluation dataset as we described above.
+We use the first occurrence of ``Yes'' or ``No'' in the generated text as the model's output.
+The results are shown in \autoref{fig:model-question} and \autoref{fig:model-comment} (See appendix \autoref{fig:gpt-append} and \autoref{fig:llama-append} for the results of the models in both few-shot and zero-shot settings).
+The results are mixed -- some rules have both high precision and high recall from at least one model, while many of the rules have moderate to low precision, recall, or both.
+Neither of the two models is clearly better than the other in identifying violating contents for all the rules.
+The results indicate that certain rules remain unresolved, even for state-of-the-art LLMs.

-Specifically, there are four question-related rules and eight comment-related rules that have high recall ($\geq 80\%$) from at least one of the models.
-There are slightly more question-related rules that have low recall from both of the models($< 60\%$): three are question-related (\texttt{Scope, Homework, Privacy}), and one is comment-related (\texttt{Sources}).
-According to moderators, these rules are also hard for them to deal with.
-Among those, both \texttt{Scope} and \texttt{Sources} have low precision as well.
-In addition, according to the model review, none of these four rules have a matching model.
-The results indicate that certain rules remain unresolved even for state-of-the-art LLMs.
-While these rules pose challenges for human moderators as well, the expectation for an effective moderation assistant model is that it should perform on par with, if not surpass, human moderators in identifying violations.
-Therefore, we hope future works on content moderation can address these identified gaps.

-Moreover, neither of the two models is clearly better than the other.
-We see that for rules \texttt{No ``Soapboxing'' or Loaded Questions, Illegal Artifacts, NSFW/Sensitive content, Clutter, Civility,} and \texttt{No political agendas or moralising}, Llama-2 model with few-shot context significantly outperforms GPT-4 with zero-shot context.
-On the other hand, for rules \texttt{No ``Poll''-type questions, No partial answers or ``placeholders'', No personal anecdotes, No plagiarism, Do not just post links or quotations,} and \texttt{Depth}, GPT-4 with zero-shot context performs better.
-It is surprising to see that GPT-4 has a low recall on \texttt{Civility}.
-Possibly, this is because \textit{r/AskHistorian} expects "all users to behave with courtesy and politeness at all times," which is less accepting of impoliteness compared to other communities.
-Hence, the zero-shot context model struggled to adapt to this expectation.